-This report was researched and written by the members of the City's Sustainability Action Subcommittee (SAS).
+Members of the City's Sustainability Action Subcommittee (SAS) researched and wrote this report.
 This document provides a comprehensive set of strategies and actions the SAS recommends the City adopts to ensure a more resilient future for the people living and working in Spokane.
 The SAS report also provides a recommended framework for Plan implementation and prioritization as well as descriptions of our development process and public engagement.

 City Council created the SAS in early 2019 to provide recommendations on updating the 2009 Sustainability Action Plan.
-In preparation for this update, we researched solutions the City and its residents can take to both mitigate our contribution to climate change and help make our community become more resilient in the face of future challenges.
+In preparation for this update, we researched solutions the City and its residents can take to both mitigate our contribution to climate change and to help make our community be more resilient in the face of future challenges.